TimeCubed/TimeCubed/README.md

 anything goes).

 Anyways, thanks for checking out my Github I guess?

+- Sincerely, walter square * 6 (some certain cuphead looking discord person would get this)
 <!---
 SummerNugget/SummerNugget is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.